 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Check the Better Business Bureau (BBB), Google Reviews, TrustPilot, and other review sites to see what past customers have to say about local solar companies.
-Detailed reviews can help you assess a provider's reliability and customer service.
-Be wary of providers with few or mainly poor reviews.
+Check the Better Business Bureau (BBB), Google Reviews, TrustPilot, and other review sites to see what past customers have to say about local solar providers.
+Detailed reviews can help you evaluate a provider's reliability and customer service.
+Stay away from providers with few or mainly poor reviews.

-Top-notch solar installations should have strong workmanship and performance warranties.
-A workmanship guarantee covers installation issues, such as cracks in the panels, poor wiring, or poor alignment.
-A performance guarantee ensures a minimum energy output.
-Comprehensive guarantees indicate that a solar company believes in its work.
+Quality solar installations should come with comprehensive workmanship and performance warranties.
+The workmanship guarantee covers any installation issues such as poor alignment, cracks in the panels, or poor wiring.
+The performance guarantee promises a specific energy output level.
+Strong guarantees indicate that a solar installer has faith in its installations.

 Solar energy can help reduce your energy expenses over time.
 Be sure to weigh these aspects when judging the cost and value of solar panels.